Fidelity vs Robinhood vs Charles Schwab in 2026

 Banking Solutions

 Schwab runs its own FDIC-insured bank, where you can open checking or savings accounts.
-Its debit card refunds ATM fees worldwide, just like Fidelity’s.
-Money market funds are available through linked brokerage accounts, and the savings account earns 0.15%.
+Its debit card refunds ATM fees worldwide, similar to Fidelity’s.
+Money market funds are available through linked brokerage accounts, and the savings account currently pays 0.15% APY.

-Schwab’s rate is lower than Fidelity’s, but Schwab Bank offers additional financial products like mortgages.
+Schwab’s savings rate is below Fidelity’s current cash options, but Schwab Bank does offer added products like mortgages.
 Both Schwab and Fidelity also offer credit cards.

 Winner: Tie between Fidelity and Schwab.